PacktPublishing/Full-Stack-Web-Development-with-Remix/8-session-management/bee-rich/README.md

 6. **Reset the database**

-Now that we updated the seed script, it's time to commit the changes to our database schema to our dev database.
+Now that we updated the seed script, it's time to commit our schema changes to our dev database.

 The easiest way to do so is to delete the existing database.

 Run `npm run reset:db` to execute our reset script.
-It will delete the dev database, create a new one, and call the seed script.
+It will delete the dev database, create a new one, and run the seed script.

 7. **Start the dev server**

-Run `npm run dev`, open a new browser window, and navigate to the dashboard (`http://localhost:3000/dashboard`).
+Run `npm run dev`, open a new browser window, and navigate to the dashboard (http://localhost:3000/dashboard).

-BeeRich should run without issues and the dashboard should display all expenses created with `seed.ts`.
+BeeRich should run without issues and the dashboard should display all expenses created by `seed.ts`.

 8. **Create the `session.server.ts` file**